NFDI4Biodiversity/nfdi4biodiversity-sle/SLE_LiaScript_merged.md

 Creators
 Marlen Fischer, Juliane Röder, Johannes Signer, Daniel Tschink, Tanja Weibulat, Ortrun Brand

-For more details about NFDI4Biodiversity and research data management of biodiversity data, visit [www.nfdi4biodiversity.org](https://www.nfdi4biodiversity.org).
+For more details about NFDI4Biodiversity and research data management for biodiversity data, visit [www.nfdi4biodiversity.org](https://www.nfdi4biodiversity.org).

 This is a LiaScript course.
 To follow the course in its intended format, please use [this link]().